sharife/goldenthread-v2/site/content/productions/the-language-of-wild-berries.md

         University’s Mason Gross School of the Arts. @abmakany"
     - name: Sal Mattos
       credit: Danial
-      bio: "**Sal Mattos** is an actor and writer from San Francisco.
+      bio: "Sal Mattos is an actor and writer from San Francisco.
 He most recently appeared in the world premiere of *You'll Catch Flies* at New Conservatory Theatre Center, followed by a digital reading of *The Death of Ruby Slippers* with Theatre Rhinoceros, and numerous live and digital